Dr Gavin Melles receives Global Initiative of Academic Networks fellowship

 Levels of international engagement with institutes of Higher Education in India have subsequently increased over the ensuing years, with a number of the world’s best academic and industry experts imparting their knowledge on those that will develop their local infrastructure.

 This is not Dr Melles’ first honour of the kind, following a similar STINT grant in Sweden (at Linköping University) in 2012-13 and a global fellowship at Edinburgh University’s Institute of Advanced Studies in Humanities (IASH) in 2016.
-His partner at NIT Silchar, Dr Ray Avishek he met when they were both at IASH as fellows.
+His partner at NIT Silchar will be Dr Ray Avishek, whom Dr Melles met when they were both at IASH as fellows.
 He has also previous studied NGO and social enterprise impact assessment in New Delhi, funded by the Australia India Institute.